ualvesdias/ualvesdias.github.io/_posts/2018-04-20-credentials-validation.md

 ---
-layout: default
-title: "Credentials Validation Without Auth"
+title: "Credentials validation without PoC"
-tags: web infosec poc
+date: 2018-04-20
+categories: [Infosec, Web]
+tags: [infosec, web, pentest]
+author: Odysseus
+mermaid: true
+pin: false
 ---
-# Credentials Validation without authentication

-As I said in my first post](../20180419/purpose), the reason I decided to start a blog was a flaw that I've found in one of the Check Point appliances.
+> I've found a flaw in one of the Check Point appliances.
 Because I want to register a CVE, I'm required to have a public PoC explaining the vuln.
 So, here it is...

 ## What I discovered?